CodeZelo/CodeZelo-Blog/content/series/_index.en.md

 ---
-title: "Series"
+title: "Tutorials"
-description: "Learn step by step through practical and structured coding series designed to take you from beginner to professional."
+description: "Learn step by step through practical and structured coding tutorials designed to take you from beginner to professional."
 ---

 {{< lead >}}
-Explore hands-on coding series in **CodeZelo** that help you build real skills, not just theory.
+Explore hands-on coding tutorials in **CodeZelo** that help you build real skills, not just theory.
 Start from the basics and grow into a confident developer. 🚀
 {{< /lead >}}

 ---

-## 🧱 Beginner series
+## 🧱 Beginner Tutorials
 Start your journey with simple, clear lessons that build strong fundamentals.
 - [HTML Basics](/en/series/html-tutorial/)
 - [CSS Basics](/en/series/css-tutorial/)